 Plants in the Unusual category include the pitcher plant, designed to trap insects, the turtle plant, which produces a structure to help it survive droughts, and the sensitive plant, which responds to touch by folding its leaflets.

 Predatory insects and mites are used in conjunction with oil and soap sprays to control plant pests such as mealy bugs and aphids.
-Larger insect pests are controlled by free-range frogs and Tokay geckos.
 This allows the Conservatory to function as a mini-ecosystem where plants and animals live together to the benefit of one another.
 The mutually beneficial relationship is apparent in two of our three fish ponds, which function without filtration.
-Due to the presence of a sculpture, the koi pond does contain a filtration system.
+Due to the presence of a sculpture, the Koi pond does contain a filtration system.

 There are two sculptures in the conservatory.
 One is a site-specific glass sculpture by Dale Chihuly called The Huntington Museum of Art Tower; the other is a more traditional bronze sculpture by Harriet Whitney Frishmuth.

 The plants and sculptures in the conservatory can be viewed at any time during regular museum hours.
-The museum is a member of the American Orchid Society (AOS), the American Public Garden Association (APGA) and the OFA -- An Association of Floricutlure Professionals.
+The museum is a member of the American Orchid Society (AOS), the American Public Garden Association (APGA) and the Association of Education and Research Greenhouse Curators (AERGC).